OCA/crm/crm_claim_ref_smartbutton/README.rst

 =====

-Go to any record that can be referenced in a claim, and you will see in a smart-button called _linked claims_ a number indicating the number of claims that reference this record.
+Go to any record that can be referenced in a claim, and you will see in a smart-button called "linked claims" a number indicating the number of claims that reference this record.
 Clicking on the button, it will navigate to a list of these claims.